“He could sell a ketchup popsicle to a woman in white gloves.” – Richard Hayden, Tommy Boy.

 2) Direct Mail

 Each product is intrinsically different, so there’s no universal answer for how to market it.
-Mass-marketing works for some products, while a highly segmented & targeted approach works for others.
-If your business is having trouble deciphering which marketing channel or method to undertake, shoot us an email at email@example.com.
+Mass-marketing works for some products, while a highly segmented and targeted approach works for others.
+If your business is having trouble deciphering which marketing channel or method to undertake, shoot us an email at firstname.lastname@example.org.
 Boring products get bonus points.